PHAredes/dotfiles/README.md

 #### LLM API

-You need to set an environment variable for you groq api key to have acess to llm stuff; it requires an account
+You need to set an environment variable for you groq api key to have access to LLM stuff; it requires an account

 - `GROQ_API_KEY` [Groq API key](https://console.groq.com/keys)